lilwhitemouse/RimWorld-PatchSpeedTest/README.md

 RimWorld uses xpath for xml patching.
 The xpath documentation seems to specify that using /Defs/etc should be faster than Defs/etc - both of which should be faster than */etc.

 But the common policy on the Ludeon Studios forum and in mods in general is that Defs/etc is the way to go.
+So, I ask, is this  correct?
+Let's find out: I wrote up a little patch speed test.

 # Testing!